Cycle Logo

 When to Use Virtualization

-Yes, bare metal is making a comeback, but virtualization is still incredibly useful.
-Virtualization is more flexible on resource shape, is available from more locations globally, has become more and more performant, and is just all around very useful.
+Bare metal is making a comeback, but virtualization remains incredibly useful.
+Virtualization is more flexible in resource shape, available in more global locations, and has become highly performant.

 Legacy Workloads

-Virtual machines offer incredible support for legacy workloads.
-This extends to any type of work that might need:
+VMs offer incredible support for legacy workloads that may need:

 • A specialized kernel